 I just want to give a huge shout out and thanks to Jen Woodhouse for working with me on this project and for this awesome plan.
 Thanks Jen!
 And a huge thanks to all of you who read this, I hope it helped and would love to see what you make!

-Oh, and if you want to check out another console table I built click to see my entry to the IG Builders Challenge last year.
+Oh, and if you want to check out another console table that I built, click to see my entry to the IG Builders Challenge last year.

 Thanks friends!
 Keep building!